 In October 2016 I was appointed as a Reader (Associate Professor) in Computational, Materials and Inorganic Chemistry in the Department of Chemistry in UCL.
 I also became the Inorganic Teaching Coordinator for the Department of Chemistry, as well as joining the Research Committee and the Teaching Committee of the Department.
 In December 2016 I was made a Fellow of the Higher Education Academy (FHEA), which means that I have met the appropriate standards in teaching and supporting learning in higher education, under the UK Professional Standards Framework (UKPSF).

-Dr David O. Scanlon
+Professor David O. Scanlon

 Department of Chemistry